-- (1) For Messrs.
-Crocker, Fosheim and Steffens, amounts include the value of 9,126, 22,836 and 43,878 deferred stock units, respectively, received in lieu of directors' cash compensation for service in 2020. - (2) Represents the grant date fair value, computed in accordance with FASB ASC Topic 718, of the shares of common stock and/or deferred stock units granted to each of our non-employee directors (except for Mr. Metz, who resigned as a member of our Board on February 25, 2020, and Messrs.
-Carter and McCray, who were elected as a member of our Board on March 2, 2021 and January 1, 2021, respectively) on May 7, 2020, which was for the annual grant in connection with each director's re-election to the Board on May 5, 2020.
-As of December 31, 2020, except for (i) 81,219 unvested shares held by each of Mses.
+- Represents the grant date fair value, computed in accordance with FASB ASC Topic 718, of the shares of common stock and/or deferred stock units granted to each of our non-employee directors (except for Messrs.
+Hatkoff, Mikulich and Parker, who did not stand for re-election in 2021) on May 7, 2021, which was for the annual grant in connection with each director's re-election (or in the case of Messrs, Carter, McCray and Rasheed, election) to the Board on May 4, 2021.
+As of December 31, 2021, except for (i) 25,437 unvested shares held by each of Mses.
 Diefenderfer and Reiss and Messrs.
-Hatkoff and Parker, (ii) 40,609 unvested shares and 40,610 unvested deferred stock units held by Mr. Crocker and (iii) 81,219 unvested deferred stock units held by each of Ms. Curtin and Messrs.
-Fosheim, Mikulich, Schoenherr, Somers and Steffens, none of our directors held any unexercised option awards or unvested stock awards that had been granted as director compensation.
+Carter and McCray and (iii) 25,437 unvested deferred stock units held by each of Ms. Curtin and Messrs.
+Fosheim, Rasheed and Steffens, none of our directors held any unexercised option awards or unvested stock awards that had been granted as director compensation.
 Following each of Messrs.
-Crocker's and Somers' respective resignations from our Board, all unvested stock awards held by them were accelerated.
-Each of the stock awards in 2020 was issued in the form of deferred stock units, except 50% of the stock award granted to Mr. Crocker and 100% of the stock awards granted to each of Mses.
+Hatkoff's, Mikulich's and Parker's respective resignations from our Board, all unvested stock awards held by them were accelerated.
+Each of the stock awards in 2021 was issued in the form of deferred stock units, except that 100% of the stock awards granted to each of Mses.
 Diefenderfer and Reiss and Messrs.
-Hatkoff and Parker were in restricted shares of the Company's Class A common stock. - (3) Represents cash retainer amounts paid to each of Messrs.
-Crocker and Somers in connection with their respective resignations from our Board on December 31, 2020.
-Such amounts paid reflect what each of Messrs.
-Crocker and Somers would have received had they remained members of the Board, including any applicable committees, through the date of the 2021 Annual Meeting. - (4) Messrs.
-Carter and McCray were not appointed to our Board until 2021 and therefore, did not receive any compensation in 2020. - (5) Each of Messrs.
-Crocker and Somers resigned as a member of our Board on December 31, 2020. - (6) Ms. Diefenderfer was elected to our Board on May 5, 2020 and therefore, the compensation earned in 2020 includes Ms. Diefenderfer's pro rata portion of the annual cash retainers for the fiscal quarter in which she was initially elected. - (7) Messrs.
-Hatkoff, Mikulich and Parker are not standing for re-election at the 2021 Annual Meeting. - (8) Mr. Metz resigned as a member of our Board on February 25, 2020. - (9) Mr. Schoenherr resigned as a member of our Board on July 1, 2020.
+Carter and McCray were in restricted shares of the Company's Class A common stock. - Reflects (i) \$76,006 and \$137,532 paid to Mr. Fosheim and Mr. Steffens, respectively, to compensate them for taxes and related accounting fees in connection with corrections related to the invalid issuance of certain deferred stock units, and (ii) cash amounts to Messrs.
+Hatkoff and Mikulich pursuant to the consulting agreements, effective as of May 4, 2021, between the Company and Messrs.
+Hatkoff and Mikulich. - Mr. Carter was appointed to our Board on March 2, 2021 and therefore, the compensation earned in 2021 includes Mr. Carter's pro rata portion of the annual cash retainers. - Mr. Rasheed was elected to our Board on May 4, 2021 and therefore, the compensation earned in 2021 includes Mr. Rasheed's pro rata portion of the annual cash retainers.